HCL-TECH-SOFTWARE/domino-online-meeting-integration/docs/index.md

 Version {{ site.version }}
 {: .fs-3 }

+**NOTE** Domino Online Meeting Integration has been incorporated into the Notes mail template since Notes and Domino 12.0.1.
+This documentation is only relevant to the open source version for 11.0.1 FP3+ and 12.0.0.
+This documentation is not intended to support and will not be correct for customers who have upgraded to a more recent release.
+{: .alert .alert-warning}

 Access the source code on [GitHub]({{ site.gh_edit_repository }}).
 If you're a Domino Administrator, you can download the <a href="{{ site.gh_edit_repository }}/tree/main/release" target="_new">DOMI Installation database here</a>.
 {: .alert .alert-info}